Sernov99/instagram-unfollowers-unfollowing/README.md

 Python 3.6.5 (but should work on others, but not on Python 2)

 ## Usage
-First, get logged in on Instagram web and grab the Cookie and your instagram ID (google some web to find your ID) and paste those into the ```settings.py``` file.
+First, get logged in on Instagram web via Firefox or Chrome.
+Script is automatically detecting instagram session.
+Or you can grab the Cookie and your instagram ID (google some web to find your ID) and paste those into the ```settings.py``` file.

 The ```COOKIE``` setting must be the Cookie value (the whole string).
 You can get it with a Chrome extension like EditThisCookie.